noahehall/multicloud/distributedSystems.md

 ##### race conditions: issues with concurrent transactions

 - dirty write: when a transaction overwrites the value written by another transaction that hasnt comitted
-- dirty read: when a transaction observes a write form a transaction that hasnt completed yet
+- dirty read: when a transaction observes a write from a transaction that hasnt completed yet
 - fuzzy read: when a transaction reads an objects value twice but sees a different value in each read
   - because another transaction updated the value between the two reads
+  - aka Non-repeatable reads
 - phantom read: when a transaction reads a group of objects matching a specific condition while another transaction concurrently adds/updates/deletes objects matching the same condition

 ##### race conditions: solutions via isolation levels